Important changes to Victoria’s building permit and levy laws commenced on 1 July 2019, with additional changes commencing on 1 January 2020.

 The SPI number can be obtained from Land Victoria by entering the property address.

-In order to fund the Building Control and Domestic Dispute Resolution System in Victoria, the Building Act 1993 (the Act) imposes a building permit levy.
-The levy amount is based on the cost of the building work and must be paid by the applicant to the VBA before a building permit can be issued.
+In order to fund the Building Control, Domestic Building Dispute Resolution System and cladding rectification works in Victoria, the Building Act 1993 imposes a building permit levy.
+The levy amount is based on the cost of the building work, the location of the building and the BCA class.
+The levy must be paid to the VBA by the applicant before a building permit can be issued.

 Building permit suspension